NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/Design/Design-Overview.page.md

 ## Design Overview

 ### Pathology Business Information Model and FHIR Profile Mapping
-The following diagram is a high-level logical representation of the key business entities that this specification is based on:
+The following diagram is a high-level logical representation of the key business entities relating to pathology test requesting and reporting:

 {{render:path-diagram-information-model}}

 To aid clarity, individual and organisation type entities (e.g. Performer / Performing Organisation) have been combined in the diagram but may be referenced independently.
-Each business entity is summarised below, together with links to the corresponding FHIR R4 resource (as defined in the base [FHIR R4 specification](https://hl7.org/fhir/R4/)) and FHIR R4 UK Core R4 profile (as described in the {{pagelink:FHIRAssetsR4Profiles}} section of this specififcation).
+Each business entity is summarised below, together with links to the corresponding FHIR R4 resource (as defined in the base [FHIR R4 specification](https://hl7.org/fhir/R4/)) and FHIR UK Core R4 profile (as described in the {{pagelink:FHIRAssetsR4Profiles}} section of this implementation guide).

 <table class="regular">
     <thead>